-lssue alties levie its and ad levied on client HMRC Guidance ATT/CIOT Guidance (or Introductory comments) Penalty Effective Date Ltd Co Sole Trader Partne rship/ LLP where issued (Note 1) Section 165 and Schedule 22 Finance Act 2016 exceeds £25,000, may also be charged a penalty based on the value of the asset.
-10. Civil penalties in connection with offshore matters and offshore transfers Section 163 & Schedule 21 Finance Act 2016 No No No Yes HMRC's Factsheet on Higher Penalties for Offshore Matters CC/FS17 can be found here .
+Issue Ities levie Penalties levied on HMRC Guidance ATT/CIOT Guidance (or Introductory comments) where Penalty Effective Date Ltd Co Sole Trader Partne rship/ LLP client (taxpayer) where issued (Note 1) issued Section 165 and Schedule 22 Finance Act 2016 charged a penalty based on the value of the asset.
+12. Civil penalties in connection with offshore transfers Section 163 & Schedule 21 Finance Act 2016 No No No Yes HMRC's Factsheet on Higher Penalties for Offshore Matters CC/FS17 can be found here.
 This applies to the most serious cases of evasion with offshore connections.
 It is levied in addition to the higher offshore penalties contained in Sch 24 FA 2007 (penalties for errors), Sch 41 FA 2008 (penalties for failure to notify) and Sch 55 FA 2009 (penalties for failure to make returns) where the behaviour that lead to the penalty was deliberate or deliberate and concealed.
 In order to receive the maximum penalty reductions additional details must be disclosed (see para 10(5) Sch 21).
-1 April 2017 (by regulations - see here for further details) 11.
-Penalties for Enablers of offshore tax evasion or non- compliance Yes Yes Yes No HMRC's Guidance can be found in their compliance Handbook The Greater of: 100% of the potential lost revenue; and £3,000, or Where the evasion has given rise to a penalty under Schedule 21 1 January 2017
+1 April 2017 (by regulations - see here for further details) 13.
+Penalties for Enablers of offshore tax evasion or non- compliance Yes Yes Yes No HMRC's Guidance can be found in their compliance Handbook starting at CH124100 The Greater of: • 100% of the potential lost revenue; and • £3,000, or Where the evasion has given rise to a penalty under Schedule 21 1 January 2017

-Issue Penalties levied on agents and advisers levied on 0 HMRC Guidance ATT/CIOT Guidance (or Introductory comments) Penalty Effective Date Ltd Co Sole Trader Partne rship/ LLP client (taxpayer) where issued (Note 1) Section 162 & Schedule 20 Finance Act 2016 starting at CH124100 HMRC's Factsheet CC/FS17a can be found here .
-HMRC's announcemen t can be found here .
-Finance Act 2015 (offshore asset moves), the greater of: 50% of the potential lost revenue; and £3,000 12.
+Issue Ities levie Penalties levied on HMRC Guidance ATT/CIOT Guidance (or Introductory comments) where Penalty Effective Date Ltd Co Sole Trader Partne rship/ LLP client (taxpayer) where issued (Note 1) issued Section 162 & Schedule 20 Finance Act 2016 HMRC's Factsheet CC/FS17a can be found here.
+HMRC's announcemen t can be found here.
+Finance Act 2015 (offshore asset moves), the greater of: • 50% of the potential lost revenue; and • £3,000 14.
 Serial Tax Avoidance Section 159 and Schedule 18 Finance Act 2016 No No No Yes HMRC's guidance can be found here.
 Applies where a tax avoidance scheme is defeated (either by decision of court or tribunal or by settlement with HMRC).
 A warning notice can be issued to those who entered into schemes before 15 th September 2016 which are defeated after 6 th April 2017.
 A person is liable to pay a penalty if the person incurs a relevant defeat in relation to any arrangements which the person has used in a warning period.
 The penalty range is 20% to 60% of the 'counteracted advantage' depending on how many relevant prior warning notices the taxpayer has received.
 (Paragraph 30 of Schedule 18).
-In force since 15 September 2016 13.
-General Anti-Abuse No No No Yes See the GAAR Guidance Part B paragraph GAAR aims to tackle abusive tax arrangements.
-The GAAR Guidance explains that: "For arrangements entered into on or after 15 September 2016the GAAR penalty applies to arrangements
+In force since 15 September 2016 15.
+General Anti-Abuse Rule (GAAR) Penalty Section 158 No No No Yes See the GAAR Guidance Part B paragraph 16.6 and Part E paragraphs 3.24 - 3.25.
+GAAR aims to tackle abusive tax arrangements.
+The GAAR Guidance explains that: "For arrangements entered into on or after 15 September 2016the GAAR legislation includes specific provisions, enacted in Finance Act 2016, which impose penalties in GAAR penalty applies to arrangements entered into on or after 15 September 2016